h-auzian/a-star-pathfinding-visualization-hexagonal-grid/README.md

     docker-compose up

 And then open 127.0.0.1:8080 in your browser.
 If any changes are made in the files, the server will be reloaded automatically.

+## Tests

+There are a few tests for specific algorithms and functions.

+### npm

+If the project is running locally via `npm`, run:

+    npm test

+### Docker

+If the project is running locally via Docker, run:

+    docker-compose exec server npm test